 I got an Apple watch from my hubby, and I returned it.
 That’s another blog post.
 But while standing at the Apple store waiting for someone to help me, I became mesmerized by the buzz within the store.The products, the crowd, the happy smiles of their employees… and I couldn’t help but to wonder how all their employees ended up there and what attracted them to be Apple store employees?
 All shapes, all sizes, all ages but they were all so happy.
 And helpful.

 So being both an Apple fangirl (despite not wanting the watch—ha!) and employer-brand nerd, I started to wonder… can a consumer brand be so good that an employer brand isn’t necessary?
 Perhaps.
-Suspend this thought for a sec, and enter the job-seeker perspective.
+Suspend this thought for a sec, and enter the job-seeker perspective. even after apple has allowed to change email from apple id, people will love the new type of concept.

 I couldn’t help but to think about what drives people to work for iconic brands like Apple, and what does Apple need to really do to attract and keep them?
 And what might a job seeker be willing to accept for a top brand… like an Apple?
 On that note, I thought this was an interesting piece in Fast Company.